Patricia Idlette

-Originally from Miami, Florida, she trained as an actress in Florida and Michigan.
+Early years

+Originally from Miami, Florida, (another source says, "A native of Fort Myers who has lived in Miami during a part of her growing-up years".) she trained as an actress in Florida and Michigan (attending Florida State University and the University of Michigan).
+When Idlette was a sophomore at Miami Dade College she won first place in oral interpretation of poetry and prose in the Florida State Speech Tournament, outdoing competition that included college seniors and graduate students.

+Career

 She moved to Canada to join the repertory company of the Stratford Festival, acting in productions of A Midsummer Night's Dream, Antony and Cleopatra, The Winter's Tale, The Merchant of Venice, As You Like It and Medea.
 She remained based in Canada for many years, acting on stage in Toronto and Vancouver and appearing as a guest actor in television series such as Street Legal, The Littlest Hobo, Adderly, Katts and Dog and The X-Files.

 She garnered a Dora Mavor Moore Award nomination for Best Performance by a Female in a Featured Role for her performance in Susan G. Cole's play A Fertile Imagination.

 She moved back to Florida in the early 2000s.